MQL4 - automated forex trading /

 X = Y - 2; // Line 2

-Calculate the value of the expression to the right of the equality sign and assign the obtained value to the variable to the left of the equality sign.
+Calculate the value of the expression to the right of the equality sign, and assign the obtained value to the variable to the left of the equality sign.

-For this reason, nothing else but variable can be located to the left of the equality sign in an assignment operator.
+For this reason, nothing but a variable can be located to the left of the equality sign in an assignment operator.
 For example, a record of 5 - Х = 2 used in the first solution contains an error, because the set of characters 5 - Х is not a variable.
 This is why there is no memory cell for placing the numeric value of the expression calculated to the right of the equality sign.

-Let's follow the computer during execution of operators of the second solution.
+Let us follow the computer during execution of operators of the second solution.

 1. Passing on the operator (line 1).